 Ribeira Quente is a charming coastal village that offers both beautiful scenery and delicious cuisine.
 At the nearby sandy beach, visitors can experience the unique phenomenon of hydrothermal underwater springs, which make the water slightly warmer and add to the overall sense of relaxation.

 But it’s not just the natural beauty that makes Ribeira Quente a must-visit destination.
-This village is also renowned for its mouth-watering chicken wings, which are considered to be the best on the island of São Miguel.
+The village also boasts mouthwatering chicken wings.
+Many consider them the best on São Miguel Island.
 With a delightful combination of stunning views and delectable cuisine, Ribeira Quente is sure to be a memorable stop on any visit to the Azores.

 Praia do Morro